While some companies rely on AI data collection services, others gather their data using scraping tools or other methods.

 Initial demonstrations

-Human experts showcase the desired behavior through demonstrations, which could include a wide range of activities from playing a game to executing a specialized task.
+Human experts showcase the desired behavior through demonstrations, including various activities from playing a game to executing a specialized task.
 These demonstrations serve as a foundational dataset for the model, illustrating what successful performance looks like in various scenarios.

 Model training

-The model undergoes training using the demonstration data provided by human experts, learning to imitate the behaviors and decisions of the humans.
-This training process involves analyzing patterns in the data and developing strategies to replicate the expert performance as closely as possible.
+The model undergoes training using the demonstration data provided by human experts, learning to imitate the humans’ behaviors and decisions.
+This training process involves analyzing patterns in the data and developing strategies to replicate the expert’s performance as closely as possible.

 Fine-tuning with feedback